xtremebiker/petstore/README.md

 <h4>Requirements</h4>
-<p>*The project has been tested on Tomcat 7, even it should be compatible with every Servlet 3.0 container.
-If using it with an Application Server as GlassFish or JBoss AS, take care to configure the bundled JSF implementations properly because its expected to work with JSF 2.2 implemnetations.*</p>
+*The project has been tested on Tomcat 7, even it should be compatible with every Servlet 3.0 container.
+If using it with an Application Server as GlassFish or JBoss AS, take care to configure the bundled JSF implementations properly because its expected to work with JSF 2.2 implemnetations.*

-<p>*Maven is required to package the application.
-Just use mvn install over it*</p>
+*Maven is required to package the application, just use mvn install over it.*

 ========================================================